 Prednisone reduces inflammation and the risk of complications.
 Heartworm Treatment Review recommends giving " a strong anti-inflammatory dose of prednisone daily for the first seven days, then half that once daily for 7 days, then continue that lower dose once every 48 hours for 14 days."

 According to the article, Are Heartworms Getting Worse?, a single injection of immiticide kills most of the male worms, but the female worms survive -- thus, a single injection kills 50% of the worms.
 Two injections 24 hours apart kill 90% of all worms.
 A split-dose schedule, where a single injection is given, followed by two injections 24 hours apart a month later, kills 98% of worms.

-I believe it makes sense to give Heartgard (ivermectin) monthly on a continuous basis for at least a year following immiticide treatment, as ivermectin has some effect against these younger worms and will eventually kill them.
+Heartgard (ivermectin) given monthly on a continuous basis for at least a year following immiticide treatment has some effect against these younger worms and will eventually kill them.